 Elaborating on the hurdles faced by the IMEC project, Al Ketbi said the main challenges were the geopolitical issues that have always plagued the Middle East.
 “When the Gaza war erupted, IMEC stopped.
 We haven't done anything since then.
 This was exacerbated by the Houthi attacks,” she added.

 Pointing out that more countries should be included in the project, she suggested that multiple corridors could be explored.
-One of these corridors, she said, could pass via the UAE, Iraq and Turkey.
+One of these corridors, she said, could be via the UAE, Iraq and Turkey.

 This is seen as a move to pacify Ankara, which views IMEC in its current form as a threat to its historical role in connecting Asia and Europe.
 Turkish President Recep Tayyip Erdogan had earlier threatened to part ways with the EU, saying there can be “no corridor without Turkey”.
 Ankara had suggested the alternative project should connect the UAE and Qatar with Turkey via Iraq’s Grand Faw Port in Basra.

 Al Ketbi said the Egyptians, too, were upset that the Suez Canal was excluded from the IMEC.
-It should be noted that high freight charges, heavy traffic and piracy has forced ships to choose the longer route via the Cape of Good Hope.
+It should be noted that high freight charges, heavy traffic and piracy has forced ships to choose the longer and more expensive route via the Cape of Good Hope.

-“So we should look at way to make Egypt a part of the project via Alexandria (to complement Suez Canal).
+“So we can make them a part of the project by transporting goods via Alexandria.
 If Syria becomes stable, that could be another route.
-The more corridors we create for IMEC, the more we can proceed with the project,” she said.
-Whether it is via Egypt, Israel, Syria or Turkey, IMEC can a win-win situation for all the member countries, she added.
+The more corridors we create for IMEC, the more we can proceed with the project,”

 Al Ketbi pointed out that the success of IMEC mainly depends on India and the GCC countries, which are the two main pillars of the project.

-A third challenge faced by IMEC is the lack of facilities in some ports in the corridor to handle the volume of trade, so there is a need to enhance their capabilities, she said.
-Al Ketbi pointed out that India can play a role in this through "Track 1.5 diplomacy", wherein government and non-governmental experts engage in dialogue for a resolution.
+Another factor is the capability of some ports in the corridor to handle the trade, so there is a need to enhance their capabilities, she said.
+Al Ketbi pointed out that India can play a role in this through 1.5 diplomacy, wherein government and non-governmental experts engage in dialogue.

 “India should not wait for an invitation.
 The Russians, the Chinese and the Americans want to be involved in this region.
 But they are far away unlike India, which can play a bigger role in the region due to its proximity to the Middle East,” she suggested.